 - The MiVoice Border Gateway (MBG) user interface (UI) is restructured to provide a more service-oriented solution.
-"Remote Proxy configuration is now done under the MBG UI. - The interface is enhanced to include an option to search within the MBG UI.
-The Search option is available on the top right corner of the interface, on the main menu bar.
+"Remote Proxy configuration" is now available in the MBG UI. - The MBG UI is enhanced to include an option that enables searching within the UI.
+This option is available on the main menu bar at the top right corner of the interface.
 The administrator can use this feature to find where to configure or view commonly used MBG options. - The MBG Dashboard has a new look and feel.
-The purpose is to provide more visual or per-service indicators to the administrator. - The Packet Trace diagnostics tool is redesigned to make it evident that there are two different types of traces and the data that is captured is different. - The global trace is now a rotating capture limited to 1.2G and does not stop when leaving the interface.
-This trace automatically stops if there is less than 5G of disk space left. - Starting the global trace also starts signalling pcap, done mainly to help troubleshoot MiCollab client that connect over SIP TLS. - The Fetch all button downloads all the traces and the same logs that would be included in Fetch Logs.
+The purpose is to provide more visual or per-service indicators to the administrator. - The Packet Trace diagnostics tool is redesigned to indicate that there are two types of traces and that the data captured by each is different. - The global trace is now a rotating capture (that is, the global tcpdump rotates the trace file automatically every time the file size reaches 200 MB) limited to 1.2 GB and does not stop when leaving the interface.
+This trace automatically stops when there is less than 5 GB of disk space left. - Starting the global trace also starts signalling pcap, mainly to help troubleshoot MiCollab client that connect over SIP TLS. - The Fetch all button downloads all the traces and the same logs that would be included in Fetch Logs.